microsoft/pxt-microbit/docs/types/sound.md

 ### Noise wave

 The noise wave is created using random frequenices and volume.
-Setting the frequency parameters for the sound expression has no effect on sounds created with the noise wave.
+Setting the frequency parameters for the sound expression creates a "tuning" range for the noise sound effect.

 ![Noise wave](/static/types/sound/noise-wave.png)